Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 Implement a new feature that makes the players able to chose the number of questions that should be generated when they start a new game.

-Make sure to do development behind an advanced feature flag and practive trunk based development as usual.
+Make sure to do development behind an advanced feature flag and practice trunk based development as usual.

 **Tip!** If you look in the `StartPage` component in `App.js` you'll see that the `utils.createGame` function is called when player2 (the second person) clicks "Play".
 So one easy way of implementing it might be to replace the "Play" button with tree buttons "Play 5", "Play 10" and "Play 15" when the key `nextGame` in Firebase is not null.